jainayushjain95/GFGProblems/README.md

 Problem 019  -> printAllSubsetsOfAString
 Problem 021  -> Tower of hanoi problem
-Problem 022  -> Number of Steps to Reduce a Number to Zero
+Problem 022  -> Number of Steps to Reduce a Number to Zero Problem 023  -> Convert Binary Number in a Linked List to Integer Problem 024  -> Hamming Distance